Mehmet-Emin-Gokcek/note-taker-react-app/README.md

 - A user can keep track of his/her personal notes on multiple devices since the webapp provides access over both desktop and mobile platforms.

-- It utilizes material ui thus, provides a very user friendly interface.
+- It is built on React Material-UI, thus has a very user friendly interface.

 - Check out the live demo here: https://mehmetgokcek.github.io/note-taker-react-app/